 Instructional faculty disputes.
 Instructional faculty disputes will follow the Instructional Faculty Policy found in the University’s Operations Manual (See III.10.h.
 Instructional faculty disputes).

 Integration of instructional faculty into University mission.
 Consistent with the role of instructional faculty and University policy, instructional faculty shall be full participants in the educational mission and intellectual life of the College and of the University.
 Departments are encouraged to integrate instructional faculty into faculty governance when appropriate, to stimulate innovation and collaboration in their teaching and other endeavors, to promote diversity and inclusion among their ranks, and to protect their academic freedom.
 At the collegiate level, instructional faculty are eligible to serve on Graduate College ad hoc committees appointed by the Graduate College Dean.
-Instructional faculty may not serve on Promotion and Tenure committees for tenuretrack/tenured faculty.

 Representation in Faculty Senate.
 Instructional faculty are eligible to vote in Faculty Senate elections and to hold Senate positions; however, no more than 10 percent of the senators from any college, or one senator, whichever is greater, may be instructional- track faculty from that college.
 Instructional faculty may be appointed to any committees of the Senate or to University committees as a faculty representative.